 - B. Include footwear at all times.
 Footwear that is a safety hazard will not be allowed.
 Examples of this include the wearing of flip-flops, sandals, or Crocs during outdoor recess or gym. - C. Exclude the wearing of head coverings in school following the start of the regular day except for medical or religious purposes.
-(Note: At the Senior High School, hats and other headgear are permitted under guidelines established by the senior high school administration.
-Additionally, all students are expected to follow hats and other head covering rules established by their individual teachers.) - D. Exclude items that are vulgar, obscene, and libelous or denigrate others on account of race, color, weight, religion, creed, national origin, gender, sexual orientation or disability. - E. Not promote and/or endorse the use of alcohol, tobacco or illegal drugs, and/or encourage other code of conduct violations. - F. Exclude any dress or clothing that a school principal has designated as a group identity that may become disruptive, is negative, or intimidating.
+Note: At the 4-12 levels, hats, hoods, and other headgear may be permitted under clear, written rules (e.g., can only be worn during passing times and at lunch, face must not be covered) established by each building principal.
+Additionally, all students are expected to follow hat and other head covering rules established by their individual teachers. - D. Exclude items that are vulgar, obscene, and libelous or denigrate others on account of race, color, weight, religion, creed, national origin, gender, sexual orientation or disability. - E. Not promote and/or endorse the use of alcohol, tobacco or illegal drugs, and/or encourage other code of conduct violations. - F. Exclude any dress or clothing that a school principal has designated as a group identity that may become disruptive, is negative, or intimidating.